 3. Inductive study requires my time and commitment.

 Jesus said if I wish to be one of His worthy followers, I need to “take up my cross and follow [Him]” (Matthew 10:38).
-Later, He explained this is a daily commitment that is preceded by denial of self (Luke 9:23).
+Later, He explained this is a daily commitment preceded by denial of self (Luke 9:23).
 So, why on earth would I complain about the hours I spend at His feet?
 Wasn’t that in the introductory pamphlet?

 Each time He teaches me something new from His word, I thank Him for the time it took to discover it – for the work that went into learning it, knowing it is pure truth.
 Sure, I could get some of it from listening to sermons on Sunday, some from reading other Bible studies, but the exertion of my own mental faculties is in some small way a picture of my devotion to Him.
 It is the denial of other things (some good, some not so good) in view of the surpassing riches of knowing Jesus Christ.